Registry of Election Finance to audit Humble for potential illegal coordination with PAC-like group - NewsBreak

 But regardless of whether it is found to be a political action committee, because it operates with nonprofit status, Tennessee Stands would be required to register and file reports with the Registry of Election Finance under a new state law tracking activity of those organizations within two months of an election.
 Humbles also has another group with nonprofit status, which would be required to register if it engages in certain activity, according to the Registry.

-Humble also asked rhetorically whether the Registry board plans to audit Johnson’s campaign to see if illegal coordination happened with campaign coordinator Ward Baker’s PAC and the Tennessee Conservatives PAC, which formed in May and sent negative mailers about Humble calling him a “grifter” and “Democrat in disguise.”

-It had the same treasurer, Les Williamson, as PACs for Sens.
-Marsha Blackburn and Bill Hagerty and a PAC attacking Humble in Williamson County, according to Humble.

-The Tennessee Star also reported in July that Humble had no conflict of interest with Tennessee Stands on his mailer.
+Humble did not respond to phone calls Wednesday but told the Tennessee Star in July he had no conflict of interest with Tennessee Stands on his mailer.
 He said a Freedom Matters podcast incorporated into the mailer is simply an invitation to see where he stands on issues, even though the podcast site shows it is presented by Tennessee Stands.

 The Registry board declined to take up a complaint against Humble filed by Williamson County voter Pete Pancione for making an illegal campaign expenditure, instead sending it to Williamson County District Attorney Kim Helper for investigation.
 Pancione made the complaint after receiving a Humble election mailer that didn’t state who paid for the material, which is required by law.